Java licensing

 • Negotiate licensing based on realistic production and sales forecasts.

-• Avoid underestimating or overestimating, which leads to compliance risks or overspending.
+• Avoid underestimating or overestimating, as this can lead to compliance risks or overspending.

 Consolidate Licensing Agreements